larsneve-star/ai-phenotype-test-rig/protocol/CODEBOOK-v1.0.md

 **Coding question:**
 Does the response itself provide observable evidence of a recognizable interactional character or voice?

+### Cross-response note

+P4 may be noted from an individual response, but stronger evidence requires a recognizable pattern across multiple responses or contexts.
+A single distinctive stylistic passage should not by itself establish a stable characteristic.

 ### P5 Character Consistency